katesabi/tiny-rps/README.md

-🎮 ##rock, paper, scissors game
+🎮 ## rock, paper, scissors game

-this project is a sweet-themed rock, paper, scissors desktop game built with python and tkinter. the goal is to deliver a cozy, friendly ui with gentle colors, clear screens, and simple sound effects that make each round feel like a little celebration.
+this project is a sweet-themed rock, paper, scissors desktop game built with python and tkinter. the goal is to deliver a cozy, friendly ui with gentle colors, clear screens, and simple sound effects.

 ## key features
 - ✅ multi-screen flow — start, rules, and game screens with smooth switching.